 After receiving his Honours Bachelor of Science degree in Kinesiology from the University of Waterloo, Mujeeb attended the University of Toronto and earned a Master of Science in Physical Therapy.
 Throughout his education, Mujeeb took on leadership roles, culminating in serving as the President of the Physical Therapy Student Association.
 He was Valedictorian of his graduating class and awarded the prestigious Gordon Cressy Student Leadership Award for his contributions to the University community.

-As a professional, Mujeeb continues to be active in the community, currently serving as the Treasurer for the Westgate District of the Ontario Physiotherapy Association.
+As a professional, Mujeeb continues to be active in the community, currently serving as the President for the Westgate District of the Ontario Physiotherapy Association.
 He also enjoys an active lifestyle, frequently playing indoor and beach volleyball throughout the GTA, strength training, and bouldering.

 Matt leverages his training and experience to treat sport injuries and help patients strengthen their bodies.